FRED'S FARM

 Goals

-• To get all the Twa children in the village to attend school.
+• That all the children in the Twa village attend school.

 Beneficiaries